The Horticultural Therapist – Board Certified (HT-BC)

 Horticultural Therapy Courses - nine semester credits in horticultural therapy from an AHTA accredited program (required for all applicants, regardless of degree field).

-2. Additional coursework based on degree background
+2. Additional coursework based on degree background.
+View suggested courses here

 If the degree is not in a human science or plant science field, they must also complete:

 If a degree is in an approved plant science or human science field, applicants are exempt from taking additional undergraduate coursework in that major area.
-However, they are still required to complete nine credits in horticultural therapy and 12 credits in the area outside their degree field, as follows:

 Approved Fields